Water pollution in Canada: Notable water pollution incidents

 The 1970 Arctic Waters Pollution Prevention Act set new guidelines to prevent pollution of Canadian Arctic waters.
 By 2008, Fisheries and Oceans reported that some Arctic waters have levels of lead that are higher than the Canadian guidelines.

 Pollution of the Arctic Ocean doubled from 2002 to 2012.

 In 2006, Lake Winnipeg's algae blooms was considered to be the worst algae problem of any large freshwater lake in the world, according to Canadian Geographic.
 In 2011, the Province of Manitoba released a report by the University of Regina's Canada Research Chair in Environmental Change and Society. which described the "sudden ecosystem state change in Lake Winnipeg" that was "caused by eutrophication."

 Irving Pulp and Paper, a private company owned by J. D. Irving, was charged with 15 counts under the Fisheries Act after its Reversing Falls pulp and paper mill in west Saint John, New Brunswick discharged a harmful effluent in ten instances into the St. John River between June 2014 and August 2016.
 The penalty was set at CA$3.5M—"one of the largest penalties for depositing of deleterious substances.
-In a New Brunswick provincial court, Irving pleaded guilty on October 2018, to three of the fifteen charges and "agreed to pay $3.5 million in penalties as part of an agreed statement of facts and joint recommendation".
+In a New Brunswick provincial court, Irving pleaded guilty in October 2018, to three of the fifteen charges and "agreed to pay $3.5 million in penalties as part of an agreed statement of facts and joint recommendation".
 The Crown prosecutor Paul Adams said that volume and toxicity of the effluent were "very significant".
 In response, in October 2018, Irving lawyers challenged the constitutionality of the Fisheries Act.
 The Saint John mill was previously convicted of violating the Fisheries Act in 1999, 2009 and 2010 with penalties ranging between $37,000 and $75,000.